Basic information on the group

 to have a material effect on the consolidated financial statements.
 The amendments have not yet been approved for application in the EU.

 Comparability of consolidated financial statements

-The financial years 2016 and 2015 are comparable.
-The company has no discontinued operations to report in the financial periods 2016 and 2015.
-The Talentum Group acquired in November 2015 has had an effect on the increase in the income and expenses in the consolidated income statement.
+The financial years 2017 and 2016 are comparable.
+The company has no discontinued operations to report in the financial periods 2017 and 2016.

 Translation of items denominated in foreign currencies

 Figures in the consolidated financial statements are shown in euro, the euro being the functional and presentation currency of the parent company.
 Foreign currency items are entered in euro at the rates prevailing at the transaction date.

 Monetary foreign currency items are translated into euro using the rates prevailing at the balance sheet date.
 Non-monetary foreign currency items are measured at their fair value and translated into euro using the rates prevailing